One of the first things that you’ll find when learning to surf is wetsuits can smell terrible if they aren’t taken care of the right way.

 Reason # 2: You pee in your wetsuit.
 If you pee in your wetsuit, it gets even smellier.
 There’s almost nothing more grom than peeing in your wetsuit.
 It’s best not to do that.

-Reason # 3: The ocean is full of saltwater and algae that get on your suit.
+Reason # 3: The ocean is full of saltwater and algae that get on your wetsuit when you surf.
 When they do, they also contribute to the bad smell of your wetsuit.

 When it’s time to deep-clean your wetsuit, follow these steps:

-- Fill a bathtub with room temperature, warm — not hot — water.
-Add a specialty wetsuit soap, like one of the wetsuit cleaners reviewed here.
+- Fill a bathtub or a big plastic bin with room temperature or cool water.
+Add a wetsuit soap and stir it into the water, like one of the wetsuit cleaners reviewed here.

 - Soak the wetsuit in the tub for up to 20 minutes.

 - Let it air-dry.
 Be sure to flip your wetsuit inside and out to get both sides dry or you will create even more stink.